tonymullen/ups-website/src/partials/f16se/hw/calendar-mod-description.html.md

 ## Modifying the server controller

+### Retrieving the data

 The server controller carries out database tasks using Mongoose (along with the model schema, which Mongoose uses to facilitate database queries).
 You need to modify how lists of events are retrieved from the database here.
 Specifically, you need to investigate how to filter results from the `.find()` method such that events are retrieved if they are either public or if their `user` value is identical to the `_id` of the current user.
 The current user can be retrieved from the HTTP request, which is represented here as `req`.
 So `req.user` is the user object, and `req.user._id` is the database id of the user.
 Note that if there is no logged in user, then `req.user` will be undefined, and trying to get its `._id` value will result in an error.

 Read the Mongoose documentation on using `.find()` to make queries with object values, and in particular on the use of the `$or` operator for creating disjunctive queries.

+### Creating the events

+You will need to look for where the event is initially saved and ensure that the `.save()` method is only called if the calendar event is either private or has a defined user object.
+If not, you will need to send a response with status 403.
+The message value of the response should be 'Must be logged in to save a private event'.
+The http response object is represented as `res`.
+Look at other examples in the code to see how the status and message values are sent and how the response is sent.

 ## Modifying the CSS